 Holding and spending in multiple currencies can simplify transactions while traveling.
 Look for:

-Accounts that hold multiple currencies: Wise and Revolut allow you to store and convert dozens of currencies.
+- Accounts that hold multiple currencies: Wise allows you to store and convert dozens of currencies.

 Security and Fraud Protection